home

 The essentials

-Ciarán Hinds in his own words
+Ciarán in his own words

 Himself: I go for stories with passion, things that involve minds and progress.